truecharts/public/charts/stable/kopia/docs/SERVER.md

 > - Username: kopia
 > - Protocol: HTTPS (TLS)
 > - Generate TLS Certificates: Checked -> Edit the app and uncheck after first start
-> - App Config Storage: Host Path -> Choose a dataset
 > - Additional App Storage: Host Path -> Choose a dataset -> Mount path: `/repository`
+> - (optional, for saving certificates outside the config PVC) Additional App Storage: Host Path -> Choose a dataset -> Mount path: `/certs`.
+If you use this, also change the Certificate Path and Certificate Key Path to match.

 ## Detailed Instructions